 The MSt in Film Aesthetics equips you with the skills and knowledge necessary for analysing film as an art form.
-It concentrates on film criticism, detailed film analysis, film theory and film-philosophy and teaches the history and the contemporary developments in the scholarly literature relating to these aspects.
-It encourages thoughtful and imaginative engagement with film as a medium and with individual films.
+It concentrates on film criticism, detailed film analysis, film theory and philosophy insofar as they related to film aesthetics.
+It teaches the history and the contemporary developments in the scholarly literature relating to these aspects.
+It encourages analytical, thoughtful and imaginative engagement with film as a medium and with individual films.

-The MSt in Film Aesthetics is degree in the humanities run jointly by the faculties of Modern Languages, English, and Philosophy.
+The MSt in Film Aesthetics is a degree in the humanities run by the Humanities Division.

 The course concentrates on film from the point of view of aesthetics, including: